 Examines how philosophy differs from science, religion, and other modes of human discourse, by tracing the origins of philosophy in the Western tradition in the thinkers of Ancient Greece.
 Students will focus on Plato’s thoughts about the ultimate constituents of reality, along with the thoughts of his teacher, Socrates, and their some of their predecessors.

 PHIL 301 – Aristotle: Philosophy of Man (3 credits)

 Examines Aristotle’s understanding of man, as described in his ethical work, Nicomachean Ethics.
 Students will explore Aristotle’s description of human nature as having rational and irrational psyches as well as a natural drive for creating society, gaining knowledge, finding happiness and feeling connected with God, both it its own right, and as a foundation for the theological and philosophical developments of St. Thomas Aquinas.
-Prerequisite: Junior standing or permission.
+Junior standing or permission.